 - The number of implants used

-- Complexity of the procedure
+- The complexity of the procedure

 - Bone grafts, gum disease treatment, or other supporting procedures required

-Because of the complexity of factors, we don’t feel comfortable publishing a ball park figure, but this site records reviews and costs reported by patients across the country.
+Because of the complexity of factors, we don’t feel comfortable publishing a ballpark figure, but this site records reviews and costs reported by patients across the country.
 During your consultation, we will talk about these factors and perform a comprehensive evaluation.
 You will receive a good estimate of the dental implant costs before you commit to the procedure.

-Dental Implant Costs vs. Benefits
+Dental Implant Cost vs. Benefits

 Dentures are obviously the least expensive tooth replacement option, but they come with some serious limitations.
 Unless they are anchored by a dental implant, dentures are not very effective for chewing.
 They can lead to digestive problems.
 Dentures can also slip out of place when talking or smiling, which can be uncomfortable and embarrassing in social situations.
 And dentures don’t support your jawbone, which will atrophy, resulting in a shrinking jawbone that can make you look old.